hyperledger/fabric/docs/source/Fabric-FAQ.rst

   that are authorized to see the data for the chaincodes that are deployed to that channel.

-  Second, within a channel you can restrict the input data to chaincode to the set of endorsers only, by using visibility settings.
-The visibility setting will determine whether input and output chaincode data is included in the submitted transaction,  versus just output data.
+  Second, you can use `private-data <private-data/private-data.html>`_ to keep ledger data private from other organizations on the channel.
+A private data collection allows a defined subset of organizations on a channel the ability to endorse, commit, or query private data without having to create a separate channel.
+  Other participants on the channel receive only a hash of the data.
+  For more information refer to the :doc:`private_data_tutorial` tutorial.
+  Note that the key concepts topic also explains `when to use private data instead of a channel <private-data/private-data.html#when-to-use-a-collection-within-a-channel-vs-a-separate-channel>`_.

-  Third, you can hash or encrypt the data before calling chaincode.
+  Third, as an alternative to Fabric hashing the data using private data, the client application can hash or encrypt the data before calling chaincode.
 If you hash the data then you will need to provide a means to share the source data.
 If you encrypt the data then you will need to provide a means to share the decryption keys.

   Fourth, you can restrict data access to certain roles in your organization, by building access control into the chaincode logic.